firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/in-depth-vesc-parameter-guide.md

 - If KI is too high, drifting or low-frequency hunting can occur.

 **How / When to Modify**
 - If detection is stable, no need to tweak.
 - If you see “ABS OverCurrent” or poor torque response, try lowering KP or re-running detection.
+- Don’t be afraid to revisit detected inductance/resistance values: 🇪🇸AYO#74 eliminated mid-speed vibration by trimming inductance from ≈22.5 µH down to 16–17 µH and re-running the VSS sensorless tune—store the mobile app backup first so you can roll back experiments in seconds.【F:knowledge/notes/input_part010_review.md†L254-L255】

 **Potential Side Effects**
 - Wrong gains = serious stutter, noise, or slow current loop response.
+- Mobile VESC Tool snapshots preserve your last working tune; rely on them before field-testing big parameter swings so you can restore a vibration-free setup without a laptop.【F:knowledge/notes/input_part010_review.md†L254-L255】

 ### 6.2 Zero Vector Frequency